bumoproject/bumo-docs-en/docs/sto_10.md

 - Description

-  Query the token balance of the specified tranche under the specified account.
+  `query` the token balance of the specified tranche under the specified account.

 - Entry function

-  query
+  `query`

 - Parameter

     ```json
     {